 We are honored to have internationally acclaimed pianist Simone Dinnerstein grace our stage.
 She will perform the world premiere of "Sanctuary," plus works by Satie, Glass, and Schubert.

-Ms. Dinnerstein has performed at international venues including the Kennedy Center for the Performing Arts, Vienna Konzerthaus, Berlin Philharmonie, Sydney Opera House, Seoul Arts Center, and London’s Wigmore Hall; at festivals including the Lincoln Center Mostly Mozart Festival and the Aspen, Verbier, and Ravinia festivals; and with the preeminent orchestras of the world.
+Ms. Dinnerstein has performed at venues including the Kennedy Center for the Performing Arts, Vienna Konzerthaus, Berlin Philharmonie, Sydney Opera House, Seoul Arts Center, and London's Wigmore Hall; festivals that include the Lincoln Center Mostly Mozart Festival, the Aspen, Verbier, and Ravinia festivals; and performances with the Vienna Symphony Orchestra, Dresden Philharmonic, Staatskapelle Berlin, RAI National Symphony Orchestra, Royal Scottish National Orchestra, Czech Philharmonic, Danish National Symphony Orchestra, New York Philharmonic, Minnesota Orchestra, Atlanta Symphony, Baltimore Symphony, Montreal Symphony Orchestra, Melbourne Symphony Orchestra, Orquestra Sinfonica Brasileira, and the Tokyo Symphony.

 Ms. Dinnerstein is a graduate of The Juilliard School, where she was a student of Peter Serkin.
 She also studied with Solomon Mikowsky at the Manhattan School of Music and in London with Maria Curcio.
 She is on the faculty of the Mannes School of Music and is a Sony Classical artist.